-MCASA posts job openings for our organization, our member programs and other sexual violence related opportunities.
+MCASA posts job openings for our organization, our member programs, and other job opportunities in agencies dedicated to ending sexual violence.
 All postings will be removed after 90 days.

 The Sexual Assault Legal Institute (SALI) of Maryland is seeking applications for legal interns for academic year and summer internships.
 SALI is one of the only programs in the country devoted solely to providing direct legal services to victims of sexual assault.
 The Institute is a state wide program that provides legal services in civil cases for victims of sexual assault in cases such as: college administration hearings, privacy issues, peace and protective orders, family law matters, employment, housing, and any other civil issue related to sexual assault.
 SALI also provides technical assistance and training for attorneys, rape recovery center staff, and other professionals working with survivors.
 The Institute is part of the Maryland Coalition against Sexual Assault (MCASA).
 MCASA is a non-profit membership organization that includes the state’s nineteen rape recovery crisis centers, law enforcement, mental health and health care providers, attorneys, educators, survivors of sexual violence and other concerned individuals.
 MCASA represents the unified voice and combined energy of all of its members working to eliminate sexual violence in the state of Maryland.